sbacky/sbacky.github.io/_posts/2023-11-19-2023-how-to-use-chatgpt-to-get-current-data.markdown

 ### Prompt Comparison

-To compare, I engineered a prompt similar to how I use ChatGPT 4 everyday.
-Let's take a look at her prompt versus my prompt.
+To compare, I engineered a prompt like how I use ChatGPT 4 daily.
+Let's look at her prompt versus my prompt.

 Her prompt: "What robot vacuums will go on sale for Black Friday?"

 My prompt: "Please search the web for robot vacuums that will go on sale for Black Friday.
 I want a detailed report on each vacuum.
 I want the list ordered by price from lowest to highest.
 If the price is the same, please organize by rating from highest to lowest.

-Her prompt just scratches the surface on what is possible whith ChatGPT.
+Her prompt just scratches the surface on what is possible with ChatGPT.
 She should probably further clarify in her prompt what specific details are important to her.
 She should additional specify how ChatGPT formats the results.
 I also find it helpful to provide ChatGPT with as much context about your use case as possible.
-If availabble, she can use 'Custom Instructions' to provide detailed background information for ChatGPT to reference.
+If available, she can use 'Custom Instructions' to provide detailed background information for ChatGPT to reference.

 This would significantly improve her prompt and probably cut out a lot of the leg work she is normally required to do.
 Of course, I only dipped a toe into what ChatGPT can do and if you would like more information on prompting, please send me an email.

 ### Side note

 Before we continue, it is important to note that she is probably using ChatGPT 3.5 and not 4.
 I came to this conclusion based on the responses she was getting to her questions.
-This might be for various reasons, but is really besides the point.
+This might be for various reasons but is really beside the point.

 ### Response Comparison